mori-b/aioconnectors/README.md

 If you are running your server and client on the same machine, you can directly run the following server and client code.
 Otherwise, you should :
--Modify server_sockaddr in both server and client code.
+-Modify server_sockaddr value in both server and client code.
 -In order not to enable the kwarg allow_ssl_all, you should copy /tmp/aioconnectors/certificates/server to your server and /tmp/aioconnectors/certificates/client to your client.
 You can run multiple clients, just set a different client_name for each client.
 For both server and client, connector_manager is running the connector, and connector_api is sending/receiving messages.